 Even then, buying miles is usually a better strategy.
 For example, imagine you're 7,000 miles short for an award.
 To transfer those miles from another Alaska account, you would pay $95 ($70 transfer plus a $25 Points.com handling fee).
 If you can take advantage of a buy-miles bonus, you might be able to purchase the miles you need for a similar cost—without the need to debit them from another Alaska account.

-Alaska Airlines Program Rules
+Alaska Airlines Mileage Plan Rules

-Redeeming Alaska Airlines Miles
+Redeeming Alaska Airlines Mileage Plan Miles

-Value of Alaska Miles
+Value of Alaska miles

-However, there is plenty of concern that joining Oneworld will dilute Alaska's unique list of cross-alliance partnerships and redemption opportunities.
-Members of the AwardWallet community also expressed concern that Alaska will devalue elite benefits, and slowly bring the Mileage Plan program into line with Oneworld's only other North American partner, American Airlines AAdvantage.
-We'll see how the partnership roles out over the coming months, and update the post with new information as it's released.
+However, there's still concern that joining Oneworld will dilute Alaska's unique list of cross-alliance partnerships and redemption opportunities.
+Members of the Award Travel 101 community also expressed concern that Alaska will devalue elite benefits and slowly bring the Mileage Plan program into line with Oneworld's only other North American partner: American Airlines AAdvantage.
+This is proving to be true.
+Alaska has launched a new elite status tier and has made big changes to its award charts.

-Alaska Airlines' 18 current partner airlines are:
+Alaska Airlines' current partner airlines are:

 - Aer Lingus

 - British Airways